FAQ

 What can I expect at the first visit?

 The initial visit will include a thorough medical intake to obtain a comprehensive health history.
-Dr. Martin will also perform a complete physical exam during this visit with emphasis on whatever your chief complaint is.
-She will also order any lab work or imaging that will aid in development of your treatment plan.
+The physician will also perform a complete physical exam during this visit with emphasis on whatever your chief complaint is.
+They will also order any lab work or imaging that will aid in development of your treatment plan.
 It is often helpful to bring any old medical records that you have at home to this first visit.
-It is also important to fill out the new patient intake form and return it to Lara prior to this appointment.
-Treatment at this visit might be basic so Lara can take some time to get to know your case and get any pertinent labwork back before deciding on the best course of treatment.
-Most initial visits are approximately 60-90 minutes.
+It is also important to fill out the new patient intake form wither on-line or come in early to fill out paper forms.
+Treatment at this visit might be basic so the physician can take some time to get to know your case and get any pertinent lab work back before deciding on the best course of treatment.
+Most initial visits are approximately 60 minutes.

 What can I expect at follow-up visits?